 The Archives and Special Collections at Atlanta

 The library's special collections include 964 rare books on art-related topics, dating from the 17th through the 21st century, as well as a renowned collection of artists' books.
 Library users may access special collections by appointment Monday through Friday.
-To schedule an appointment for individuals, or for group presentations, contact Mary Murphy or 404.253.6084.
+To schedule an appointment for individuals, or for group presentations, send an email or call 404.253.3196.

 The Artist Book Collection in Atlanta